-INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2012 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: Lebanon should remain on the Watch List in 2012.1
+Special 301 Recommendation: Lebanon should remain on the Watch List in 2013.1

-Executive Summary: IIPA hopes that in 2012, Lebanon's development goals, including its World Trade Organization (WTO) accession process, can be moved forward, and that enhancement of intellectual property protection standards plays an appropriate role within that context.
-IIPA has noted incremental progress in copyright protection in previous submissions and in recent testimony before USTR, although problems remain.
-In this submission, IIPA highlights the importance for Lebanon to establish a proper legal framework for copyright protection, including online, and to fully implement those laws to reduce piracy and foster growth in the creative sectors in Lebanon.
+Executive Summary: IIPA has hoped Lebanon's development goals, including its World Trade Organization (WTO) accession process, could be moved forward, and that enhancement of intellectual property protection standards would play an important role within that context.
+IIPA has noted incremental progress in copyright protection in previous submissions and in recent testimony before USTR, and although problems remain, IIPA recently withdrew its petition to have the U.S. government review whether Lebanon is meeting its IPR protection and enforcement obligations under the Generalized System of Preferences (GSP) trade program.
+IIPA also recognizes the ongoing efforts of the U.S. and Lebanese governments in the Trade and Investment Framework Agreement (TIFA), and calls for copyright protection to play a prominent role in those discussions.2 It remains premature, however, to remove Lebanon from the Special 301 list, given the importance of Lebanon establishing a proper legal framework for copyright protection, including online, and to fully implement its laws to reduce piracy and foster growth in the creative sectors in Lebanon.3 In addition, some recent reports indicate that some in the government have guestioned whether they should take IPR enforcement actions against small businesses.

-PRIORITY ACTIONS REQUESTED IN 2012
+PRIORITY ACTIONS REQUESTED IN 2013